PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 | GlobalProtect | 511           |   290 |
 | SonicWall     | 38            |    52 |
 | SonicWall     | 38            |    54 |

+The SonicWall VPN severely decreases transfer rates and should be avoided.
+If you still find poor performance with the GlobalProtect VPN then consider the multiplexing solution described below.

 #### If the Linux VPN is not working